 The SWAP classified and mapped nineteen terrestrial habitats across the state.
 These include 16 natural or semi-natural habitats that are derived from NatureServe's Ecological Systems (Comer et al. 2003, Gawler 2008) and three anthropogenic habitats that represent map classes of the National Land Cover Database (Homer et al. 2004).
 In addition, the SWAP classified and mapped eighteen aquatic habitat types.
 These are GIS-derived types based on a simplification for West Virginia of the Northeast Aquatic Habitat Classification System (Anderson et al. 2013).
 Stream size is considered the most influential effect on determining biological assemblages at the reach scale and is divided into four primary classes: headwaters and creeks, small rivers, medium rivers, and large rivers.
 Stream slope, or gradient, affects aquatic communities at the reach scale due to its influence on stream bed morphology, water velocity, and sediment dynamics.
 Three relative classes (low, moderate, high) of gradient are used to define West Virginia's streams.
 Water temperature in streams is a key physiological characteristic determining where different stream organisms may persist.
 Temperature affects seasonal migrations, growth rates, body condition, and fecundity of biota.
 Three temperature classes (cold, cool, warm) based on continuously recorded data and modeled environmental variables were used to determine biological constraints on stream communities in this model.
-This Conservation Focus Area Action Plan uses the habitat classifications provided in the 2015 SWAP.
+The characteristics, distribution, trends, and threats associated with each of the terrestrial and aquatic habitats are described in the 2015 SWAP.
+This Conservation Focus Area Action Plan uses those same habitat classifications.